nkrusch/recontext/readme.txt

 Artifact evaluation expectations
  * A smoke test takes about 10 minutes (+ some setup time).
  * Full evaluation takes about 70 min (on an 8-core Linux host).
- * Execution requires Docker and has no specialty hardware requirements.
+ * Execution requires Docker (amd or arm).
+ * There are no specialty hardware requirements.

 ------------------------------------------------------------------------